Comet712/lategame_amulets/readme.md

 Below Y = -4, there is a semi-rare chance to find a green block called "Megastructure Ore".
 It is very easy to spot.
-It has an equal chance of spawning at any depth.
+It has an equal chance of spawning at most depths.

 (Your strongest amulet for a specific material determines your drops for it.
 Simply have the amulet in your inventory to get the effect.)